HelpBot Assistant

 }

 Diagram provides support to change the page size.
-Page size can be changed by setting the DiagramExportSettings.PageWidth and DiagramExportSettings.PageHeight properties.
+The page size can be adjusted by setting the DiagramExportSettings.PageWidth and DiagramExportSettings.PageHeight properties.
 The default value for width is 1123 pixels and the height is 794 pixels.

 @using Syncfusion.Blazor.Diagram